Table of Contents Show

 Traveling in an RV may have been a haven when the pandemic was spreading across the globe, but that doesn’t mean it’s the preferred method of travel for everyone.
 Many new RVers will put their RVs on the market once they feel comfortable returning to other forms of travel.

-Mounting concerns about the Delta variant and other Covid issues could decrease the demand once again.
+Mounting concerns about the Delta and Omicron variant and other Covid issues could decrease the demand once again.
 There may be a lower surge of people wanting to leave the house.
 As vaccinated individuals have more travel freedoms, the surge of travelers will naturally wane, putting less demand on the RV industry.

 Returning to normalcy is the driving factor here.
 As businesses return to full capacity and supply chains begin to clear up, production will return to normal and perhaps even increase beyond typical levels.